Oracle Database Auditing

 Oracle Database Monitoring

-Monitor and track operations occurring within an Oracle database with EventLog Analyzer's predefined reports, which provide detailed information on structural changes to the database, database queries executed, and details of who made what changes.
+Audit and monitor operations occurring within an Oracle database with EventLog Analyzer's predefined reports, which provide detailed information on structural changes to the database, database queries executed, and details of who made what changes.
 Learn more

 Is your database secure?